 For me, it started with a patch.
 I woke up one morning during a ski trip in December and saw that one corner of my mouth looked like someone had smeared strawberry jam on it while I was sleeping.
-When I looked closer, I found that in addition to the redness, I had tiny white bumps around the patch, and naturally I started to freak out.
+When I looked closer, I found that in addition to the redness, I had tiny white bumps around the patch, and naturally, I started to freak out.
 I thought something grave might have been happening, so like any good hypochondriac, I turned to Google.
 After ruling out chickenpox and a stroke, I decided it was either eczema or perioral dermatitis.

 I waited until I was home to go to a dermatologist and see if my perioral dermatitis self-diagnosis was accurate (it was).
 The derm prescribed a topical steroid and an oral extended-release form of Doryx (doxycycline) to take twice a day, every day, for 90 days.
 The antibiotic was expensive, even with my insurance, but I ordered it anyway.
 The steroid cream made the patchy red skin so much worse; it actually tripled in size overnight.
-Steroid-gate lead to a self-imposed exile in my apartment until my skin was clearer.
+Steroid-gate led to a self-imposed exile in my apartment until my skin was clearer.
 It felt like a scene from Home Alone, where I’d yell at a Postmate to leave the delivery outside my door so that no one had to see me.
 I threw out the steroid to avoid living like the Phantom of the Opera again, but I kept up with the antibiotics, and in about three weeks, it was all gone.